 For organizations, network security is an inevitable part of their cybersecurity solutions.
 If not appropriately secured, computer virus and malware attacks can gain unauthorized access to the security infrastructure through vulnerable entry-points.
 Besides, an organization’s compliance with PCI Data Security Standards, HIPPA, and other applicable regulatory requirements, make it easier for the firm to stay protected from cyber attackers.
 Millions of personal data can be protected by following these standards.
 It also saves the organization from costly legal proceedings.
 Adhering to regulatory standards ensures that the organization won’t lose its customer trust, hard-earned prestige, and face ruinous financial loss.

 Every organization maintains a unique blend of network security.
 These solutions generally include software, hardware with properly drafted security policies and procedures to defend a security system against internal and external threats.
 It’s true that apart from cyber attackers, the careless or disgruntled users and employees can also be a threat to an organization’s sensitive data.
-Thus, multiple layers of network security are required to prevent a system from falling victim to cyberattacks.
+Thus, multiple layers of network security and the latest network security policies and tools are required to prevent a system from falling victim to cyberattacks.
 It also helps in containing the security incident from spreading within the network.

 |Common Network Security Threats||These Threats Try to Exploit|

 |Malicious programs – viruses, adware, spyware, malware, botnets, and Trojan horse||

 ++ Distributed Denial of Service

 3 Fundamentals of Network Security

 All employees of an organization are responsible for keeping its network secure from potential cyber threats.
 It’s vital for an organization’s reputation, downtime prevention, and regulation compliance.